 Degeneration and regeneration of the inner ear, development of novel diagnostic and prognostic tools for hearing loss, mechanisms of sensorineural hearing loss due to acoustic neuromas (vestibular schwannomas), otosclerosis, and noise trauma.

-Visit Dr. Stankovic's Research Page.
+Visit Dr. Stankovic's Research Page and Laboratory Page.

 Human audiometric thresholds do not predict specific cellular damage in the inner ear.
 Landegger LD, Psaltis D, Stankovic KM.
 Hear Res.
 2016;335:83-93.